ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 ## *Unsafe* operations

 Language capabilities can be extended using unsafe code.
 The full list of these features is given in the [Rust reference](https://doc.rust-lang.org/reference/unsafety.html).
-Notice the following ones.

-* Dereference a raw pointer
-* Read or write a mutable or extern static variable
-* Read a field of an `union`
-* Implement an `unsafe` trait
-* Declare an `extern` block

-More examples can be found in [nomicon](https://doc.rust-lang.org/nomicon/what-unsafe-does.html).

 These capabilities may be necessary for system programming but they cause the language to lose its [safety properties](../guarantees.md#language-guarantees) and Undefined Behaviors may happen.

 <div class="reco" id="UNSAFE-NOUB" type="Rule" title="No Undefined Behavior">